jarcane/clojurice/README.md

 The default configuration will open nREPL connections to both frontend at port 6809, and backend at port 6502.

-The frontend environment wraps [cljs-devtools](https://github.com/binaryage/cljs-devtools) for a more pleasant browser environment for Chrome.
 There is also an additional [reagent-dev-tools](https://github.com/metosin/reagent-dev-tools) element added to the page in dev mode that provides reflection to the current app state.
-You will want to turn on custom formatters in the Chrome Devtools for the cljs-devtools formatters to work.

 A `boot cljfmt` task is provided which will run [cljfmt](https://github.com/weavejester/cljfmt) on all files in the src directory.
 The `check` and `fix` tasks from [boot-cljfmt](https://github.com/siilisolutions/boot-cljfmt) are also available directly, and can be used to run against individual files or directories as needed.